Jiachen-Mao/Master-Thesis/README.md

 # Master-Thesis
-This repository contains the materials of my Master Thesis based on the MIT LaTeX format.
+This repository contains the materials of my master thesis based on the MIT LaTeX format.